NicoloCavalli95horses/KMS-web-testing/content/01 Notes/subgraph isomorphism.md

 ---
 ## Definition

-Subgraph isomorphism deals with identifying a subgraph inside a bigger graph.
-These two graphs should have common properties (aka, should be **isomorphic**)
+Subgraph isomorphism concerns the identification of a subgraph within a larger graph (graph G) that has the same property as a second graph (graph H)

 ![[subgraph_isomorphism.png]]